A short story.

 “My wife does that,” he’d said proudly.
 “She’ll take care of you.”

 Embroidered felt covered my car seats, folk-art roses and roosters handstitched on black wool.
 I’d seen those same designs yesterday morning, on the skirt of the woman who shook her fist when I clipped the corner too fast on Gooseberry Street.
-My stereo drowned out her curses with rock lyrics.
+My stereo had drowned out her curses.

 I slid behind the wheel.
 A spiced babka air freshener swung from the rearview.